nawab312/CI_CD/Jenkins/Deployment_Strategies.md

   - If the application has a stateful backend or relies on a database, you must ensure that the new version can work with data created by the old version.
 Handling database migrations or changes to schema might add complexity to the process.
 - Slower Rollouts:
   - Since the deployment occurs gradually, it may take longer to fully deploy the new version to all instances compared to other methods (like blue-green deployment).
 However, this tradeoff is often acceptable for its advantages in zero-downtime deployment.

+---

+**Feature Toggles & Dark Launching**

+Both Feature Toggles (also known as Feature Flags) and Dark Launching are strategies used in CI/CD pipelines to manage the deployment of new features or changes in a controlled, incremental, and often non-disruptive manner

+*Feature Toggles (Feature Flags)*
+- Feature Toggles are used to enable or disable specific features of an application without having to redeploy the code.
+This allows developers to deploy incomplete or untested features in production and control when those features are made available to end users.

+*Dark Launching*
+- Dark Launching refers to the practice of deploying a new feature to production, but keeping it invisible to end users.
+The feature is “live” in the environment, but users cannot access it until it is explicitly enabled.
+It is often used to test new functionality with real-world data and conditions, ensuring that everything works correctly before exposing it to all users.
+How Dark Launching Works:
+  - Invisible to Users: The new feature is deployed to the live environment, but users are unaware of it.
+This can be done by keeping the feature hidden behind feature toggles, URL paths, or other controls that prevent end-users from interacting with it.
+  - Real-World Testing:
+    - Dark launching allows teams to test a feature in a live environment with real-world traffic, ensuring it works under production conditions.
+This can be crucial for validating complex functionality, performance, or integrations that cannot be adequately tested in staging or pre-production environments